 10 best Amtrak trips on the East Coast

-Full of historic places, coastal towns and rolling mountains, the East Coast of the United States is great to explore by train.
-You can easily travel between major cities or enjoy a scenic train ride to quieter areas with beaches, parks and even ski resorts.
-Here are the best Amtrak trips on the East Coast to start planning your rail vacation.
+Full of historic places, coastal towns, and forested mountains, the East Coast of the United States is a wonderful place to explore by train.
+You can easily travel between major cities or enjoy a scenic train ride to quieter areas with beaches, hiking trails, and scenic rivers.

 Niagara Falls